Herriot Melhuish O’Neill Architects - Wellington, Christchurch, Auckland, Tauranga

 John Melhuish

-A Napier Boys High School old boy, John played hockey for New Zealand from 1981 to1986, is now a hockey-Dad, avid trail-runner and occasional surfer.
-He lives in Strathmore, Wellington.
+A Napier Boys High School old-boy, John played hockey for New Zealand from 1981 to 1986 and is now an avid trail runner.
+He lives in Strathmore, Wellington, and spends time in Mt Maunganui where he's a keen surfer.

 Key Projects